abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 There are two application [types](./running-applications.md#abp-studio-running-applications): C# and CLI.
 Only C# applications can establish a connection with ABP Studio and transmit telemetry information via the `Volo.Abp.Studio.Client.AspNetCore` package.
 However, we can view the *Logs* and *Browse* (if there is a *Launch URL*) for both CLI and C# application types.
 Upon starting C# applications, they attempt to establish a connection with ABP Studio.
 When connection successful, you should see a chain icon next to the application name in [Solution Runner](./running-applications.md#run-1).
 Applications can connect the ABP Studio with *Solution Runner* -> *C# Application* -> *Run* -> *Start* or  from an outside environment such as debugging with Visual Studio.
 Additionally, they can establish a connection from a Kubernetes Cluster through the ABP Studio [Kubernetes Integration: Connecting to the Cluster](./quick-starts/microservice.md#kubernetes-integration-connecting-to-the-cluster).

-You can [configure](https://docs.abp.io/en/abp/latest/Options) the *AbpStudioClientOptions* to disable send telemetry information.
+You can [configure](https://docs.abp.io/en/abp/latest/Options) the `AbpStudioClientOptions` to disable send telemetry information.
 The package automatically gets the [configuration](https://docs.abp.io/en/abp/latest/Configuration) from the `IConfiguration`.
 So, you can set your configuration inside the `appsettings.json`:

-- `StudioUrl`: The ABP Studio URL.
-Mostly you don't need to change this value.
+- `StudioUrl`: The ABP Studio URL for sending telemetry information.
+Mostly, you don't need to change this value.
 The default value is `http://localhost:38271`.
-- `IsLinkEnabled`: If this value is true, it starts the connection to ABP Studio and transmits telemetry information.
-You can switch this to false for deactivation.
-The default value is true.
+- `IsLinkEnabled`: If this value is `true`, it starts the connection to ABP Studio and transmits telemetry information.
+You can switch this to `false` for deactivation.
+In a production deployment, you should explicitly set this value to `false`.
+The default value is `true`.

 ```json
 "AbpStudioClient": {